 Do I need to bring anything?

 If you wear contacts, it’s good to bring a case, your solution, and your glasses.
 We provide the towels, earplugs, shower slippers, soap, shampoo and even a hairdryer.
-Since floating is done in the nude, you won’t require a swimsuit, this can become a distraction to the floater and the salt can dry on a part of your suite and become irritable.
+Since floating is done in the nude, you won’t require a swimsuit, this can become a distraction to the floater and the salt can dry on a part of your suit and become irritable.
 You can bring a change of clothes for after your post float shower, if you wish, we do recommend to bring loose clothing.